Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 In order to bring you a number of choices for the best mini projector on sale right now, we scoured mini projector reviews and tested out numerous models, looking for brightness, ease of use, reliability, and resolution.

 For battery-powered portable projectors, we looked for at least 100-lumen output and a viewing image at least 42” wide.
-We also required no less than 2.5 hours of battery life, so that the mini projector will stay on for at least the duration of an average feature film.
+We also required no less than 2.5 hours of battery life, so that the mini projector would stay on for at least the duration of an average feature film.

-For home mini projectors we looked for connectivity options and favored models with both USB and HDMI as well as VGA ports.
+For home mini projectors, we looked for connectivity options and favored models with both USB and HDMI as well as VGA ports.
 This adds versatility and gives you plenty of options for plugging your devices in.
-Wifi wasn’t a requirement but we did consider it a bonus, as with the ability to interface with smart home devices like Fire TV.
+Wifi wasn’t a requirement, but we did consider it a bonus, as with the ability to interface with smart home devices like Fire TV.

 Another option to consider that just missed our list is the ViewSonic M1 – an LED Portable Projector with Harman Kardon Speakers.
 The ViewSonic M1 features a 30,000-hour LED light source, 854 x 480 resolution, six-hour battery life, and a smart stand for 360-degree projection.
 This ViewSonic model also has USB and HDMI connectivity and dual Harman Kardon Speakers.